Best Credit Cards for the Holidays

 Some cards offer a nice sign up bonus in the form of cash back.
 Give yourself a little head start to help with your shopping list.
 (See also: 5 Best Credit Cards that Offer Bonus Cash Back for Sign Up)

 New cardmembers of the Blue Cash Preferred® Card from American Express get $150 back (as statement credit) after spending $1,000 in purchases within the first 3 months.
-Earn 6% back at U.S. supermarkets (up to $6,000 per year in purchases), 3% back at U.S. gas stations and select U.S. department stores, and 1% on other purchases.
+Earn 6% back at U.S. supermarkets (up to $6,000 per year in purchases, 1% after that), 3% back at U.S. gas stations, and 1% on other purchases.
+Apply by 5/3/17 to earn 10% cash back on purchases at U.S. restaurants in the first 6 months, up to $200 back.
 Terms and limitations apply.
-Finally, new cardmembers also get 0% intro APR on purchases and balance transfers for 12 months, then a variable rate of 13.24%-23.24% (depending on your creditworthiness and other factors) applies.
-The annual fee is $95 ($75 if your application is received by 8/3/16).
+Finally, new cardmembers also get 0% intro APR on purchases and balance transfers for 12 months, then a variable rate of 13.74%-23.74% (depending on your creditworthiness and other factors) applies.
+The annual fee is $95.
+See rates and fees.

 Best 0% APR on Purchases